julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, January 03, 2025.
+Saturday, January 04, 2025.
 Quote of the day:

-> "Because tomorrow, the sun will rise.
-Who knows what the tide may bring." - Chuck Noland
+> "It's a poor sort of memory that only works backwards," the Queen remarked." - Lewis Carroll